2008 Super Tuesday tornado outbreak: Castalian Springs–Lafayette, Tennessee/Tompkinsville, Kentucky

 The tornado then tracked into Trousdale County and passed through rural areas to the northwest of Hartsville, weakening slightly to high-end EF2 strength.
 Frame homes were damaged or destroyed, vehicles were tossed and damaged, numerous trees were snapped and denuded, and mobile homes were obliterated with debris and insulation strewn long distances downwind.
 Ten homes were destroyed, and 23 homes had major damage along this segment of the path.
 As a result of the tornado, a major fire occurred as a natural gas plant was ripped apart by the tornado in the southwestern portion of the county.
 The area was evacuated and no one was injured at the plant.
-Two people were killed at a home along U.S. Route 231, and five other people were injured in the county.
+Two people were killed at a home along US 231, and five other people were injured in the county.
 Crossing into Macon County, the tornado regained EF3 intensity as it struck the western and northern sections of Lafayette, resulting in widespread, major destruction in the area.
 Numerous homes and several churches were destroyed in Lafayette, with several leveled to the ground.
 An auto sales business in town sustained heavy damage as well.
 Surveyors observed major damage to a large, expensive brick home that was built unanchored on a very weak, unreinforced cinder block foundation.
 The house shifted off the foundation during the tornado, causing walls to buckle and collapse.
 170 homes were destroyed, and 9 homes had major damage in the Lafayette area.
 Thirteen people were killed in and around town, and 44 others were injured.
 President George W. Bush toured the Macon County destruction on February 8 and promised relief to individuals.
-The logging industry in Macon County was hit hard, with about a million dollars worth of trees destroyed.
+The logging industry in Macon County was hit hard, with about a million dollars' worth of trees destroyed.
 Debris from Lafayette was found as far north as Sano, Kentucky, in Adair County, approximately 70 mi to the northeast.
 Sixteen thousand TVA electricity customers in Macon and Trousdale Counties lost power, some of whom did not have their service restored for a week.
 Macon County schools were closed until February 19.
 In total, roughly 260 houses in the three Tennessee counties were destroyed, and damage amounts were estimated at $78 million in Macon County alone.